fenok/react-router-typesafe-routes/README.md

 -   `zod()` - a wrapper around `type()` for creating type objects based on Zod Types.
 Uses a separate entry point: `react-router-typesafe-routes/zod`.
 -   `yup()` - a wrapper around `type()` for creating type objects based on Yup Schemas.
 Uses a separate entry point: `react-router-typesafe-routes/yup`.

-All of them use the built-in parser with the corresponding hint.
+All of them use the built-in parser with auto-detected hint.

 All built-in helpers catch parsing and validation errors and replace them with `undefined`.
 This behavior can be altered with the following modifiers: